lee00206/SimSoon/README.md

 You can download datasets and model weights from the following link: https://drive.google.com/drive/folders/11vVMQrNog23Xjtb53CTAJ0loQXdmPwEv?usp=drive_link
 All datasets, except for the pretrained dataset consisting of 1M PubChem entries, are available on Google Drive.
-You can download the 1M PubChem dataset directly from https://pubchem.ncbi.nlm.nih.gov
+You can download the 1M PubChem dataset directly from https://pubchem.ncbi.nlm.nih.gov For QM7 dataset, you should download QM7 from MoleculeNet (https://moleculenet.org/datasets-1) and convert mat file to csv format.
 <pre><code>
 SimSon
 ├──data